 500 IOPS per volume

-Good for backups, dev/test and medium use datasets
+Good for backups and general use cases

 15,000 IOPS per volume

-Excellent for databases, big data and I/O heavy workloads
+Excellent for I/O heavy workloads

 EASILY DEPLOY & MANAGE BLOCK DEVICES TO BARE METAL